BETWEEN BIOACOUSTICS AND MUSIC

 MS-R:

-Another closely related bug species is Sehirus luctuosusluctuosus.gifwith the male's courtship (vibration) song strongly reminding the drumming solo of a jazz musician.
+Another closely related bug species is Sehirus luctuosus info and photos <|>luctuosus.gifwith the male's courtship vibrational song strongly reminding the drumming solo of a jazz musician:

-The next interesting example is the acoustic behaviour of the predatory bug Phymata crassipes
+The next interesting example is the acoustic behaviour of the predatory bug Phymata crassipes info and photos

 fimata.gif

-It has many vibrational songs and one of them is used in alternation between males, females or even youngs.
-Let's hear two alternating animals.
 These bugs answer with such vibration signals also to various sounds and even to human speech or whistle and mimic the duration of such sounds.
-One can listen to such alternation between a bug (Ph) and an experimentor (H) and see the sonagram below:
+One can listen to such alternation between a bug (Ph) and an experimentor (H):

 Even more surprizes awaits us in the acoustic world of the tropical and subtropical countries - where the endangered natural ecosystems still exist.
 The author had the oportunity to study the phantastic songs of S.E.
 Asian cicadas and sounds of other animals in the rainforests of Malaysia and Thailand.

 A number of singing cicadas is in many sites so high that they have to share time of singing with other species in a certain order to enable efficient communication.
 Therefore the sounds in the rainforest change from hour to hour as can be shown in the next examples from the Belum Forest, Malaysia.
-The next five sound samples can be heard using RealPlayer:

 More examples on songs of tropical cicadas can be heard in the homepage about Asian_cicadas.

 One of the most complicated and phantastically coordinated sound emission which I heard and recorded in the National Park of Taleban (Thailand) was the singing of two gibons in polyphony.
-Lets hear a short sequence of such glissando shown also in the graph below.
+Lets hear a short sequence of such glissando:

 Summary

 The author, biologist with some musical education and experience is working in the field of bioacoustics for more than 40 years.
 He wants to show on the examples from his investigations, mainly on insects but also on some other animals, properties of the animal sounds, interesting also from the musical point of view.
 Presented is the vast diversity of acoustic signals, variability of animal songs, and presence of some musical elements in these samples.
-One can find in animal songs complicated patterns and rhythms, regular alternation, imitation of other sounds, singing in tonal modes, singing in harmony with another specimen or specimens? and even a kind of dancing in the rhythm of its own song.
+One can find in animal songs complicated patterns and rhythms, regular alternation, imitation of other sounds, singing in tonal modes, singing in harmony with another conspecific animal or animals and even a kind of dancing in the rhythm of its own song.

 Most examples presented in the first part of this paper are from vibrational songs of European species of bugs (Insecta: Heteroptera) and in the second part from animals (cicadas, birds and mammals) recorded in the tropics.
 The biodiversity of tropical rain forests is mirrored in the richness of soundscapes, especially in S.E.
-Asia .?
+Asia.
 The author was during his expeditions especially impressed by acoustic diversity of tropical cicadas, characterized by for insects unusual high degree of frequency modulation and with many species strictly singing only during specific short time window during the day or the night.
 There are also birds, singing in scales up and down, and gibbons, singing in polyphony.
 The whole soundscape of undisturbed tropical rain forest is a never ending symphony of nature, changing from hour to hour, with the climax at dawn.

 Recently many musicassettes and CD-s are produced with recordings of soundscapes or selected animal sounds with the aim to substitute natural events, for meditation, as interesting acoustic background, or for scientific purposes.
 Some composers use recordings of animal sounds as sources of new ideas or even as material for bioacoustic compositions*).
 Digitized sound samples used for this paper are available here on Internet.
 But one should prefer listening to the real sounds in nature...

-*) As an example one can listen to such "bioacoustic composition" dotiki.rm by B. Perovsek using the RealPlayer.
+by Boštjan Perovšek.
 It contains sounds of synthesizer, accordeon, and more than 16 species of crickets, cicadas, bugs, bees, frogs and birds.

 ivy

-Last update: 17.2.98
+Last update: 13.12.2017

 Matija Gogala